ALIFE & SOCIETY

 A Special Session @ ALIFE 2023 Conference, Sapporo (Japan) + Virtual.
 July 24th-July 28th 2023

-This proposal continues the tradition of the ALife & Society Special Session: now in its 7th year.
+This session continues the tradition of the ALife & Society Special Session: now in its 7th year.

 Please visit the ALife 2023 site for further information.